 In addition to speaking frequently on issues relating to intellectual property litigation, Rob is the author of “Protecting Inventors, Not Fortune-Tellers: The Availability of Patent Protection for After-Developed Technologies,” 84 American Intellectual Property Law Association Quarterly Journal 81; “Better by Design: The Availability of Trade Dress Protection for Product Design and the Demise of Aesthetic Functionality,” 85 Trademark Reporter 312; and “Bridging the Trade Secret Gap: Protecting Confidential Information Not Rising to the Level of ‘Trade Secrets,’” 29 Loyola University of Chicago Law Journal 841, each of which has been cited extensively by courts and commentators.
-Rob recently became a member of the prestigious Sedona Conference’s Working Group 10 on Patent Litigation Best Practices (WG10).
+Rob is also a member of the prestigious Sedona Conference’s Working Group 10 on Patent Litigation Best Practices (WG10).
 WG10 will develop best practices and recommendations for patent litigation case management in the post-America Invents Act environment.

 - Representing Google, Inc. and Motorola Mobility in various patent infringement/invalidity cases in the Northern District of Illinois, Eastern District of Texas and Northern District of California.